bjoern-vh/bash-libs/README.md

 BASH-Scripts
 ============
-On this page I will collect useful scripts ofr the BASH shell.
+On this page I will collect useful scripts for the BASH shell.